Ryan Peters (politician)

 Ryan E. Peters (born c.
 1982) is an American Republican Party politician and lawyer who represented the 8th Legislative District in the New Jersey General Assembly from 2018 to 2022.
 He replaced Maria Rodriguez-Gregg, who did not run for re-election to the Assembly.
 Peters had previously served on the Burlington County Board of Chosen Freeholders and served active duty as a Navy SEAL before running for office.
 Peters currently serves reserve duty as a SEAL.

 Early life

 A resident of Hainesport Township, Peters is a graduate of Holy Cross High School.
 Peters played soccer with the varsity team and graduated from the United States Naval Academy with a bachelor of science degree in political science; he earned a juris doctor degree from Rutgers School of Law–Camden in 2012, where he was president of the Student Bar Association and edited the Rutgers Journal of Law and Religion.
 An attorney with the firm of Pepper Hamilton, Peters specializes in money laundering compliance.
-Peters served as a Navy SEAL in the United States Navy since 2004, attaining the rank of Commander, and continues service in the United States Navy Reserve.
+Peters served as a Navy SEAL in the United States Navy since 2004, attaining the rank of Captain, and continues service in the United States Navy Reserve.